ImperialCollegeLondon/formalising-mathematics-2022/README.md

 ## Course notes

 The course notes are [here](https://www.ma.imperial.ac.uk/~buzzard/xena/formalising-mathematics-2022/).
-They are also currently unfinished, and will grow in parallel with this repo over the period Jan to March 2022.
+Note: the 2023 course notes are more up to date.

 ## Course videos

 The accompanying videos are in a YouTube playlist [here](https://www.youtube.com/watch?v=3XaL0tjnWSk&list=PLVZep5wTamMmRPvCLO4WVpCwkTi1F6OyF).
-As with everything else, this playlist will be built during the period Jan to March 2022.